thinkJD/bibli-o-mat/README.md

 ## `renew`

-Auto renew all due renewable media of a user and send a info mail.
+Auto renew all due renewable media of all and send a info mail.

 Args:
     user_name (str): Name of the user (the first parameter of add-user)